 I don’t know what Townsend means.
-I can’t even seem to break it into useful constituents for some type of witty introduction.
-I am sorry, it defeats me.
+It doesn’t seem to break down into useful constituents to provide kindle for some type of witty introduction.
+It defeats me.

 Instead I will describe it as a small restaurant near Aldgate East.
 It is rather objectively small, which is perhaps best as it was manned by one harried-looking waiter and from glances to the rear, one chef.
 An economical operation in this day and age or perhaps a sign of the times with F&B employees in short supply.

 Then again, such lack of employees has rippled out much further to encompass many other industries.
 Like the NHS (always perpetually in need), truckers and retail store staff.